mjordan/islandora_workbench_docs/docs/fields.md

 ### Field types

+Drupal is very strict about not accepting malformed data via its REST interfaces (which are the way that Islandora Workbench communicates with Drupal).
+Therefore we need to provide data to Drupal that is consistent with field types (string, taxonomy reference, EDTF, etc.) we are populating.
+This applies not only to Drupal's base fields (as we saw above) but to all fields.
+Below are guidelines for preparing CSV data that is compatible with common field types configured in Islandora repositories.

 #### Taxonomy fields

 Islandora Workbench lets you assign both existing and new taxonomy terms to nodes.
 Creating terms on demand during node creation reduces the need to prepopulate your vocabularies prior to creating nodes.